readium/readium-shared-js/PLUGINS.md

 #### Including libraries / other dependencies

 Plugins have access to RequireJS and can load modules in AMD format.
-Simply include your other `.js` scripts in your plugin's folder and add references to them in your `require` or `define` calls.
+Simply include other `.js` scripts in your plugin's folder and add references to them in your `require` or `define` calls.

 For example,
 given this file tree: